ICJIA/icjia-accessibility-portal/content/faqs.md

 When procuring technology products or services:

 1. **Include accessibility requirements** in RFPs and contracts
-2. **Request a VPAT/ACR** (Voluntary Product Accessibility Template / Accessibility Conformance Report)
+2. **Request accessibility documentation** from vendors — Ask for accessibility conformance reports or documentation that addresses WCAG 2.1 Level AA compliance
-3. **Evaluate the VPAT** — Look for "Supports" not just "Partially Supports"
+3. **Evaluate accessibility claims** — Look for "Supports" not just "Partially Supports"
 4. **Request a demo** of accessibility features
 5. **Test with assistive technology** if possible

 **IITAA procurement guidance:** <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa/iitaa-procurement.html" target="_blank" rel="noopener noreferrer">https://doit.illinois.gov/initiatives/accessibility/iitaa/iitaa-procurement.html</a>

-### What is a VPAT?

-A VPAT (Voluntary Product Accessibility Template) is a standardized document vendors use to describe how their product conforms to accessibility standards.
-The completed document is called an ACR (Accessibility Conformance Report).

-**Evaluate VPATs carefully:**

-- Check the date — VPATs older than 1–2 years may be outdated
-- Check the version tested — Does it match what you're buying?
-- Look at conformance levels (Supports, Partially Supports, Does Not Support)
-- Read the remarks/explanations

-**VPAT template:** <a href="https://www.itic.org/policy/accessibility/vpat" target="_blank" rel="noopener noreferrer">https://www.itic.org/policy/accessibility/vpat</a>

 ### What contract language should I use?